dfinity/portal/docs/samples/nft.md

 The NFT example canister keeps access control in these three levels very simple:
 - For every level of control, a separate list (or set) of principals is kept.
-- Those three levels are then manually checked every single time someone attempts to do something for which they require authorisation.
+- Those three levels are then manually checked every single time someone attempts to do something for which they require authorization.
 - If a user is not authorized to call a certain function an error is returned.

 Burning an NFT is a special case.
 To burn an NFT means to either delete the NFT (not intended in DIP-721) or to set ownership to `null` (or a similar value).